Romanticism

 The French Revolution initially inspired many Romantic poets, with its ideals of liberty, fraternity, and equality and the hope for a new and just society.
 It sparked creative energy and revolutionary fervour in literature and art.
 However, the later violence, especially during the Reign of Terror (under Robespierre), caused disappointment and led them to view the revolution’s ideals more critically.

 The Romantic Age is also a reaction against the Industrial revolution which drastically altered agrarian lifestyles and the scientific rationalization of nature.
 The Industrial Revolution brought technological and societal changes, including new machinery, energy sources, transportation, and communication developments.
 These changes also led to urban growth, working-class movements, and shifts in social and cultural norms, though women’s rights remained largely ignored.
 Women of all classes were regarded as inferior to men, were undereducated, had limited vocational opportunities, were subject to a strict code of sexual behaviour, and had almost no legal rights.
+Romantic poets like Blake and Wordsworth responded to these changes by highlighting the threatened state of nature and human happiness.

 In a nutshell, Romanticism emerged as a powerful cultural movement that celebrated emotions, individual freedom, and nature.
 It emerged in response to the strict rules of Neoclassicism and the major changes brought by the American, French, and Industrial Revolutions.
 The movement celebrated personal freedom, creativity, and the beauty of the natural world.
 It had a lasting impact on literature and art.
 Although it started in Europe, Romanticism’s influence spread worldwide, having a significant impact in America and other regions.